-Starting today I am applying a heavy comment moderation to my YouTube channel since you can see that I hit extremes, no moderation at all to one-hitter quitter, you’re out of here.
-First comment that annoys me will hide you from the entire channel.
+Starting today I am applying a heavy comment moderation to my YouTube channel since you can see that I hit extremes, no moderation at all to a one-hitter quitter, you’re out of here.
+The first comment that annoys me will hide you from the entire channel.

 Now, if you disagree with what I’ve done, if you value the ability to comment on my channel I trust you go to jerrybanfield.com/contact where you can message me or email me and apologize or grovel or complain more, whatever, but you can do it in private where it’s not out on the the video and if you’ve got criticism or some constructive criticism I welcome it on my channel when it’s shared in the spirit of love and tolerance.

-What I do not welcome are generic comments like “Oh, bro, you can’t get a thousand views yourself in a video, how are you gonna tell somebody else how to get views”.
-That is an instant hide from channel, you can’t comment on any more of the videos.
-I put out videos with some girls dancing and somebody says she has an ugly face, instant hide from the entire channel.
-This is to me to help you, if you’re having a bad experience on my channel please go unsubscribe, stop watching my videos, don’t click my ads anymore.
+What I do not welcome are generic comments like “Oh, bro, you can’t get a thousand views of yourself in a video, how are you gonna tell somebody else how to get views”.
+This is an instant hide from the channel, you can’t comment on any more of the videos.
+I put out videos of some girls dancing and somebody said she has an ugly face, instantly hiding from the entire channel.
+This is for me to help you, if you’re having a bad experience on my channel please go unsubscribe and stop watching my videos, don’t click my ads anymore.

 I realize I’ve been paying attention and giving energy to people that don’t seem to be having a good experience on my channel and therefore, I’m going to help you help yourself and set some boundaries on the comments.
 The comments will be kind, loving, courteous and constructive and if the comments don’t fall into that under my sole discretion I will go through and hide you.

 If the comment is kind of borderline I might just remove it, if it annoys me in the slightest I’ll hide you from the entire channel and then you can’t comment.